 Reframing gives us a way to recognise, accept, and permit emotions that used to be prohibited.
 We can begin exploring ways to feel them again.
 This can give us a light to help recognise and navigate the needs beneath the feelings we have previously learned to ignore and bypass.

 Reframing brings awareness to our cues of safety, connection, and danger.
-By recognising how high sensitivity and the nervous system interact, we can create conditions for more regulation in and around our lives.
+By recognising how the nervous system and high sensitivity interact, we can create conditions for more regulation in and around our lives.

 Reframing also shows us feelings, responsibilities, and tasks we have taken on that aren’t ours to cling to.